 George also served as a Director and Chairman of the Board of Mount Alvernia Hospital for seven years and was its interim CEO from January to July 2013.
 Currently, he sits on the board of the National Cancer Centre’s Community Cancer Fund and Yoma Strategic Holdings Limited.
 He is also appointed as a Trustee for NCC Research Fund and member of the Governing Council of the Singapore Institute of Management.

-Bruno is currently Head, Group Corporate Finance for the IMC Group and has more than 15 years’ experience in investments, strategy and corporate finance in the Natural Resources sector both in Australia and overseas.
-He has worked for the IMC Group for the past nine years and previously worked for Vale in Brazil and Rio Tinto in Australia in roles encompassing strategic planning, M&A and business development.
+Bruno is currently Head of Finance for the IMC Industrial Group and has more than 20 years’ experience in investments, strategy and corporate finance in the Natural Resources sector both in Australia and overseas.
+He has worked for the IMC Group for the past 14 years and previously worked for Vale in Brazil and Rio Tinto in Australia in roles encompassing strategic planning, M&A and business development.

 Bruno holds a Bachelor of Civil Engineering, MBA and is a CFA Charterholder.
-Bruno is an alternate director representing the IMC Group on the Boards of Millennium Minerals Ltd (ASX:MOY) and Horizon Oil Limited (ASX:HZN).
+Bruno is an alternate director representing the IMC Group on the Board of Horizon Oil Limited (ASX:HZN).

 Roy has more than 30 years of experience in finance, banking and investments across multiple sectors and geographies.
 In the first half of his career, he worked in Citibank, Schroders Investment Management, a Family Office and UBS Securities.
 He then co-founded and managed the RadLink Group, Singapore’s leading diagnostics and molecular imaging service provider, before divesting it to the Fortis Group.
 He also founded and currently managing The Institute of Arts & Sciences, a pan-Asia private school and edtech group.